rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 ### In short

-> Container is an isolated environment that holds the software and its dependencies and configurations.
-Containers can be run on any machine with compatible container technology.
+> A container is an isolated environment that holds the software and its dependencies and configurations.
+> Containers can be run on any machine with compatible container technology.
-Container instances can be run (deployed) from an existing image.
-Therefore, users must first either build (create) an image or fetch an existing image (f.e. pull from a public registry).
-They can also share their prebuilt images with each other to easily distribute software to different systems and can expect to always get the same results.
+> Container instances can be run (deployed) from an existing image.
+> Therefore, users must first either build (create) an image or fetch an existing image (f.e. pull from a public registry).
+> You can also share your images with others to easily distribute software to different systems and can expect to always get the same results.
-> _Apptainer_ and _Docker_ are different implementations of container technology. _Docker_ is the most popular one, but unfortunately not suited for multi-user environments. _Apptainer_ is suited for multi-user environments, was specifically designed for HPC clusters and can run both _Singularity_ as well as _Docker_ container images.
+> _Apptainer_ and _Docker_ are different implementations of container technology.
+> _Docker_ is the most popular one, but unfortunately not suited for multi-user environments.
+> _Apptainer_ is suited for multi-user environments, was specifically designed for HPC clusters and can run both _Singularity_ as well as _Docker_ container images.
 > Users can deploy containers, and inside those containers can access the same resources as they can access outside of those containers - nothing more.

-> Container technology described here is focused only on building and deploying Linux containers on Linux host systems.
+The documentation below is only a _primer_ describing building, deploying and running containers on {{ slurm_cluster_name | capitalize }}.

-Documentation is available on the official [Apptainer's documentation website](https://apptainer.org/docs/)
+For details see the official _Apptainer_ documentation available from the [Apptainer's documentation website](https://apptainer.org/docs/).

 ### Containers and apptainer